Follow these simple steps to throw an axe like a pro:

 - Align your dominant foot slightly forward and extend your non-throwing arm toward the target.

 - Raise the axe overhead, keeping it straight.

 - Swing forward, releasing the axe as your arm fully extends, and follow through to ensure a smooth, accurate throw.

-Axe throwing has become quite a popular sport in the recent years.
+Axe throwing has become quite a popular sport in recent years.
 If you’ve been wondering how to throw an axe or thinking about competing in axe throwing competitions, then you’ve come to the right place.
 This guide is all about axe throwing techniques.
-We’ll also give you some axe throwing tips that can help you get the edge when competing with other throwers or just for impressing your friends.
+We’ll also give you some axe throwing tips that can help you get the edge when competing with other throwers or just to impress your friends.